acidtmn/nodebb3/README.md

 When everything is done, click "Launch NodeBB".
 The container will restart and the browser switch to the forum.

+**Attention:**
+The Web Installer of 1.19.4 leaks the admin password to the log!
+Be sure to change it right after a fresh installation.

 If an image of version 1.5.x or less is used, the container will not restart on "Launch NodeBB".
 The restart must be done manually.